Paula Rego and Other Strong Women

 A Dame of the British Empire since 2010 and a winner of several international prizes.
 She has received various honorary doctoral degrees from universities all over the world, among them the Rhode Island School of Design (USA), the University of St. Andrews (Scotland), and Oxford University (UK).
-Even though she’s officially a British national, many define her as a Portuguese painter because she was born in Lisbon, studied there, and for many years she criticized the dictatorship of António de Oliveira Salazar in her works.
+Even though she was officially a British national, many defined her as a Portuguese painter because she was born in Lisbon, studied there, and for many years she criticized the dictatorship of António de Oliveira Salazar in her works.

 Strong Women Who Love

 It was there that she met Victor Willing, seven years her senior, a famous painter and art critic.
 He was married but grew increasingly interested in Rego.
-According to Rego and Willing’s son, Nick Willing, when he heard the story of their first encounter as an adult, he realized it was “actually closer to rape.”
-Paula told this story to him this and many others in a personal film he made about her in 2017.
+According to their son, Nick, when he heard the story of their first encounter as an adult, he realized it was “actually closer to rape.”
+Rego told him this story and many others in a personal film he made about her in 2017.
 He claimed that his mother opened up to him because he closely resembled his father, who was the biggest love and influence in Rego’s life.

 Strong Women Who Paint Their Pain

-When Victor separated from his first wife in 1956, he joined Rego in Lisbon, where the couple lived and painted together in Rego’s parents’ house in Ericeira.
+When Victor Willing separated from his first wife in 1956, he joined Rego in Lisbon, where the couple lived and painted together in her parents’ house in Ericeira.
 They were married in 1959 and had three children.
 The 1960s were decisive years for the family, as Rego discovered Jean Dubuffet’s primitive works, which freed her own style (just look at the Salazar vomiting the Homeland).
 Moreover, both Rego and Willing lost their fathers in 1966.
-The year after, Willing was diagnosed with multiple sclerosis and Rego had to become his caretaker.
+A year after, Willing was diagnosed with multiple sclerosis and Rego had to become his caretaker.
 All her frustrations, fears, pain, and little joys can be found in her paintings, often depicting strong women like Paula Rego herself.